tbnobed/bookstudio/PRODUCTION_DEPLOYMENT.md

    After deployment completes, verify that:
    - The application is accessible at http://your-domain.com or http://localhost:5000
    - You can log in to the application
-   - The calendar displays correctly
+   - The calendar displays correctly with proper studio rows
-   - Bookings can be created and edited
+   - Bookings can be created and edited with custom colors
+   - Tentative booking status can be selected
+   - Multi-studio bookings work correctly
+   - Booking copies preserve colors and settings

 ### Verification